Grimes: Visual art

 Grimes designs her album art for all of her albums, gig fliers, comic book covers, and merchandise.
-She has done exhibitions showcasing her works and has stated that "[she has] always been a visual artist".
+She has done exhibitions showcasing her works and has stated that "[she has] always been a visual artist."
 Her art is influenced by Japanese anime, manga, and comic artists such as Charles Burns and Daniel Clowes.
 Her illustrations have appeared in gallery shows, including at Guggenheim Museum Bilbao.
 She created an alternate cover for Image Comics' The Wicked + The Divine, and designed a capsule collection of t-shirts for Hedi Slimane's Saint Laurent, in 2013.
 That year, she also curated a two-day event at the Audio Visual Arts Gallery in New York City with a silent auction to benefit the Native Women's Association of Canada's campaign to raise awareness of violence against aboriginal women in Canada.
 In early 2021, she sold original digital art in the form of non-fungible tokens for $5.8 million.
-In May 2022, she said on Twitter she was joining the board of Unicorn DAO, "to help their mission to fund/ develop female and non-binary lead [sic] art and projects".
+In May 2022, she said on Twitter she was joining the board of Unicorn DAO, "to help their mission to fund/ develop female and non-binary lead [sic] art and projects."

 Personal life

 Grimes's brother Mac Boucher has played a role in creating a number of her music videos including "Violence", "Go", "Realiti", and "Venus Fly", among others.
 She and her stepbrother, who raps under the name Jay Worthy, collaborated on the single "Christmas Song", released on the Rough Trade bonus disc of her Visions album.

 In 2009, Grimes and a friend attempted to travel down the Mississippi River to New Orleans from Minneapolis in a houseboat they built.
 Following several mishaps, including engine trouble and encounters with law enforcement, the houseboat was impounded by the city of Minneapolis.
-Grimes claims that elements of the story were exaggerated in the newspapers that reported on it at the time.
+Grimes said that elements of the story were exaggerated in the newspapers that reported on it at the time.
 The adventure has been turned into an animated video narrated by T Bone Burnett.

-Grimes has been open about her past drug use, revealing intense periods during the creation of her third album Visions in 2012, during which she "blacked out the windows and did tons of amphetamine and stayed up for three weeks and didn't eat anything".
+Grimes has been open about her past drug use, revealing intense periods during the creation of her third album Visions in 2012, during which she "blacked out the windows and did tons of amphetamine and stayed up for three weeks and didn't eat anything."
 In 2014, she wrote a blog post expressing her aversion to hard drugs.

 Grimes embraces her distinctive lisp and has expressed no desire for speech therapy to alter it.
-Grimes has said that she is autistic, saying she was previously misdiagnosed with restless legs syndrome and schizoaffective disorder.
-She described personal motor-skill issues when "[she] went to check [her] kids and performed worse than them on every test".
+Grimes has been diagnosed with autism and ADHD, and has reported having been previously misdiagnosed with restless legs syndrome and schizoaffective disorder.
+She described personal motor-skill issues when "[she] went to check [her] kids and performed worse than them on every test."